bfix/gnunet-docker/README.md

 #### gnunet-user.conf

-This file specifies the user configuration and need to be copied manually to the correct location (see "Running GnuNET").
+This file specifies the user configuration and need to be copied manually to the correct location (see "Running GNUnet").

-### Running GnuNET in a Docker container
+### Running GNUnet in a Docker container

 The container is run using the `run_deploy` script: